 Documents may be mailed, emailed, or attached to one of our submission forms.

 - How secure are my children's school records and personal information?

+Very!
 We take the security of your and your children's personal information seriously.
-Our students' permanent school records are stored in locked, fire-proof file cabinets, and documents containing obsolete personal information are shredded and destroyed.
+Our students' permanent school records are archived in locked, fire-proof file cabinets, and documents containing obsolete personal information are shredded and destroyed.
 Digital records are kept offline on password protected drives.
-We do not use outside sources or third party services (e.g.; Google's services or cloud storage) to store personal information, and we do not share our students' records unless required by law without explicit parental/guardian or student consent.
+We do not use outside sources or third party services (e.g., Google's services or cloud storage) to store personal information, and we do not share our students' records unless required by law without explicit parental/guardian or student consent.

-Enrollments are processed Monday through Friday within two business days of receipt of the required documentation and payment.
+Enrollments are processed Monday through Friday within three business days of receipt of the required documentation and payment.
 Expedited services (same day and Saturday enrollments) are available for an additional fee.

 Enrollment Fees and Payment Options

-Checks and Money Orders Payable to Aspiring Heights Academy; and
+- Checks and money orders payable to Aspiring Heights Academy; and

 - Credit cards, debit cards, and PayPal balance payments.
 (We use PayPal to process these transactions.
-You do not have to have a PayPal account to use this option.)
+You do not have to have a PayPal account to use this service.)

 Payment may be mailed or sent via PayPal using the Pay Now button below or as provided after online form submission.
 If you are enrolling more than one student under the same program and are paying by PayPal, please pay the enrollment fees in a single payment.
 You can change the quantity after you are directed to PayPal's payment page.
 Expedited service fees must be paid separately from enrollment fees if you are paying with PayPal.